Skip to main content

 The qualification criterion impacted by OMB’s action is the geographic one, the second bullet above.
 If a financial institution that otherwise meets HMDA coverage criteria has an office in an MSA on December 31, then it is covered by HMDA for the following year.
 For many lenders, determining HMDA coverage is a one-time exercise (other than those who are right around the asset-size threshold).

-Ohio MSA Changes
+Ohio MSA changes

 I will use my native Ohio as an example of what the MSA changes mean to banks and thrifts and their compliance with HMDA requirements.

 Three counties in Ohio were shuffled into Metropolitan Statistical Areas in this latest OMB action – one being added to an existing MSA and two comprising a new MSA.
-No Ohio counties were removed this time from MSAs in which they were formerly included.
+This time, the MSAs kept all Ohio counties that they formerly included.

 There were also some changes in non-Ohio parts of MSAs that include other Ohio counties.
 Lenders in the Cincinnati, Huntington-Ashland, and Youngstown-Warren MSAs should look for these additions and deletions of neighboring states’ counties.

-All the details of the new Ohio geographic delineations can be found in the OMB Bulletin mentioned above.
+The OMB Bulletin mentioned above contains all the details of the new Ohio geographic delineations.
 The list of MSAs and micropolitan statistical areas by state is in List 6 (with Ohio on pages 168-169) of the OMB Bulletin, while five additional lists in the bulletin give other breakdowns of the geographic delineations, including the counties included in each.

-HMDA Impact
+HMDA impact

 In 2023, there was no impact for HMDA reporting because the new MSA delineations were not in effect on December 31, 2022.